cognitoforms/frontend-exercise/readme.md

 ## Local Development

 You may elect to __fork__ this repository and implement your solution using whatever tools you prefer.
-Your solution must still be as a [CodeSandbox](https://codesandbox.io) link, however.
+Your solution must still be a [CodeSandbox](https://codesandbox.io) link, however.
 You can easily create a sandbox from your GitHub repository __[here](https://codesandbox.io/s/github)__.

 Below are the relevant command line scripts to enable development: